Your property appraisal guide

 What is a property appraisal?

-A property appraisal is a report that shows how much a home is worth.
-A licensed appraiser inspects the house and writes the report.
-Lenders need the appraisal to ensure the home's value and condition meet the loan requirements
+A licensed appraiser inspects the home and compares it to similar properties in the area.
+Lenders use this report to ensure the home’s value and condition meet the loan requirements.

 How much does an appraisal cost?

-Appraisal fees vary based on the property type, loan program, and location.
-Here are the main factors that affect the cost:
+Here are the key factors that affect the cost:

 Appraisal Fees |